standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 [CIMPL Language Reference Guide](cimpl6LanguageReference.md)

-## FHIR _MustSupport_ Elements

-If any of the properties from either your model,or one of the inherited models should be defined as _MustSupport_, create a *Content Profile* file.
+## Content Profile File

+Create a *Content Profile* file if there are properties in your model, or an inherited model that are critical to IG compliance and _must_ be supported. [_MustSupport_](https://www.hl7.org/fhir/conformance-rules.html).

 [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md)

 ## Front Matter
-For IG readers and implementers to understand the background, intended use and other important information, introductory text and possibly detailed text is required.
+Introductory text and possibly detailed text is requiredFor IG readers and implementers to understand the background and intended use of your IG.

 Create this information and declare the location in the Configuration file.

+Reviewing a [published IG](http://www.fhir.org/guides/registry/) might help you structure this material.

 [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md)